 The below section refers to all liquids, aerosols and gel, both cosmetic and consumable.
 For example, toothpaste, lotions, contents of pressurised containers, perfumes, shaving foam, drinks, syrups and any other item of similar consistency.

-All LAGs in containers holding 100ml or less can be taken in hand luggage
+All LAGs in containers holding 100ml or less can be taken in hand luggage (container capacity must be indicated).

 All LAGs must be removed from your hand luggage and placed in a transparent, re-sealable one litre plastic bag.
 The bag must fit all the items comfortably and must be completely closed.
 At the security area, place the plastic bag in the tray with the rest of your items.